JasperFx/marten/documentation/documentation/documents/identity/index.md

-If you really want to -- or you're migrating existing document types from another document database -- Marten provides the `[Identity]` attribute to force Marten to use a property or field as the identifier that doesn't match the "id" or "Id" convention:
+If you really want to -- or you're migrating existing document types from another document database -- Marten provides the `[Identity]` attribute to force Marten to use a property or field as the identifier that doesn't match the "id" or "Id" or "ID" convention:

 <[sample:IdentityAttribute]>